dadahcr2/reference/_pages/chests.md

 > Average coins earned are divided by 200 as this is the amount of scrap coins can be converted to if used to buy common or rare parts in the shop

-Similarly, the following chart indicates the relative acrap value of buying chests and alternatives in the PE Shop
+Similarly, the following chart indicates the relative scrap value of buying chests and alternatives in the PE Shop

 Item | Scrap per point | Chart
 :--: | :--: | :--